cls-python/cls-python/docs/installation.rst

 From sources
 ------------

-The sources for cls-python can be downloaded from the `Github repo`_.
+The sources for CLS can be downloaded from the `Github repo`_.

 You can either clone the public repository: